- How does the native plants database search work?

 The information underlying the Native Plant Database defines native status by county—so if your ZIP code is located in a large county with diverse geographies and habitats, you should inquire with your local Audubon or a native plants nursery with expertise in your area to verify which plants will work best for you.

 As more communities and individuals seek native plants to help wildlife, save water, and add beauty, more and more nurseries carry native plants and seeds.
-Enter your zip code in our native plant database and click the Local Resources tab to find resources in your area, including both local Audubon chapters and local native plant retailers.
+Enter your zip code in our native plant database and click the Local Resources tab to find resources in your area, including both local Audubon chapters, other local and regional native plant experts, and local native plant retailers.
 If your local nursery does not have the native plants you’re looking for, encourage them to start stocking native plants.
 If there are no local nurseries near you, here are other options:

 - Native plant societies can often provide both expertise and native plant stocks.